opencdx/opencdx/opencdx-helloworld/README.md

 # OpenCDX HelloWorld
-> This module is for Hello world example in OpenCDX.
+> Template Module for an OpenCDX Service.
+Used to quickly setup new services.

 ## Docker Image
 opencdx/helloworld